316 related texts · 8 related myths · Page 2 of 7

 In 63 BCE, two brothers tore Judea apart.
 Hyrcanus and Aristobulus, both sons of the Hasmonean queen Alexandra, fought each other for the throne.
 Hyrcanus was the elder and the hig...

-The text begins with a father teaching his son, guiding him to understand that Hakadosh Boruch Hu, the Holy One, Blessed be He, governs the world through His attributes, or middota...
+A father teaching his son, guiding him to understand that Hakadosh Boruch Hu, the Holy One, Blessed be He, governs the world through His attributes, or middotav.
+These attributes, ...

-It's more than just fasting and prayer.
-According to the Tikkun (spiritual repair)ei Zohar, a central text of Kabbalah, there's a whole cosmic drama unfolding, a divine fashion sho...
+In Tikkunei (spiritual repair) Zohar, a central text of Kabbalah, there's a whole cosmic drama unfolding, a divine fashion show if you will, that's absolutely essential to the proc...

-The passage opens with an intriguing idea: prayer itself as judgment.
-David, contemplating his own mortality and the possibility of divine judgment, seems to be saying, "If my judg...
+David, contemplating his own mortality and the possibility of divine judgment, seems to be saying, "If my judgment comes on Yom Kippur, the Day of Atonement, I can't bear it!"
+But,...

 Our tradition has a lot to say about that, especially when it comes to prayer and redemption. to a powerful passage from Midrash Tehillim, a collection of rabbinic teachings on the...